 For example, I was looking for a host Sassafras tree.
-I can get one from my mother-in-law as she has them, but I wanted a bigger size so I asked the nurseries about them.
+I can get one from my mother-in-law as she has them, but I wanted a bigger size so i called about to the local nurseries to purchase one.
 “We don’t sell those.
 They are invasive trees.”
 Again, another term used incorrectly.
 Invasive means that the said flora is non-native and takes over.
-The Sassafras is a native tree which means she should have used the term ‘aggressive’ which means this is a native plant than can prolifically self-seed, sucker, or spread in a 100% perfect environment.
+The Sassafras is a native tree which means she should have used the term ‘aggressive’ which means this is a native plant than can prolifically self-seed, sucker, or spread quickly in a 100% perfect environment.
 I politely told her as much.
-Lastly, I was appalled that this nursery felt it was ok to bash a native tree that supports life for our wildlife, yet be fine with selling the honeysuckle, pear trees, and many other truly invasive plants listed on our invasive plant list.
+Lastly, I was appalled that this nursery felt it was ok to bash a native tree that supports life for our wildlife, yet be fine with selling the japaneses honeysuckle, Bradford pear trees, and many other truly invasive plants listed on our invasive plant list.

 - Non-Native Retailers Will Refuse to Seek out Straight Species Native Plants, Trees & Shrubs

 Be prepared to have to go way beyond your area to find straight species native trees or have to find a suitable tree in exchange.